Intrinsic Expressions

 If end-of-file is reached with no data read, the result is None (this is not an error; a read-until-end-of-input loop terminates by observing None).

 If a read error occurs, a runtime panic occurs with the message "input error".
-(This behavior is documented but not tested, as I/O errors cannot be reliably simulated in portable test environments.)
+If allocation or capacity growth fails while constructing the returned StrBuf, the allocation-failure rules of §8.6 apply.
+(These behaviors are documented but not tested here, as the failures cannot be reliably simulated through portable source-level input.)

 fn main() -> i32 {